Is Erythritol a Safe Sweetener? 5 Things to Consider

 Long-term clinical studies are needed to investigate the effects of chronic erythritol consumption on body weight and the risk of developing metabolic diseases.

-Bottom line: Is this new sweetener safe?
+In conclusion, is this new sweetener safe?

 Further research and studies are needed to better understand the effects of erythritol and other non-nutritive sweeteners on human health.